bobpuffer/moodle-gradereport_laegrader/LAE_readme.txt

 * Moodle 1.9.18 bugfixes backported to LAE

+The following changes were added to v1.6.2:

+* CLAMP-370: TinyMCE was updated to 3.52b
+* CLAMP-393: Allow saving of feedback without a grade in quick grading

 ====Anonymous Forums====
 A completely new version of the Anonymous Forums option in Moodle.
 This version introduces a new "anonymous user" who is attached to forum posts, allowing faculty to back up and restore a forum without losing anonymity.
 There is an upgrade tool that automatically runs when LAE v1.1.1 is installed to convert the previous version of the Anonymous forums to the new format.
 Note: This feature is disabled by default.